 What if you could use WordPress, but have all of the advantages of a static HTML site?
 The solution I’m talking about is to set up a staging WordPress install and render the pages out as static HTML files to the live production site using the Simply Static WordPress plugin.

-I did this with one of my blogs, DisableMyCable.com, and I’ll walk you through the process!
+I tried this with a few of my blogs and I’ll walk you through the process!